 Unfortunately, the Virginia censuses for 1790 and 1800 were destroyed when the British army burned Washington, D.C. during the War of 1812, so we cannot confirm Beakers in this area other than tax lists.

 Also, Henry Beecher who died in 1795 in Littlestown, PA, who lived circa 1765 near Frederick, Maryland, had a son Frederick identified in a PA land deed in 1795 as living in Virginia.
-We believe he is the Frederick Beeker/Beeher who died in 1811 in Bototourt county, Virginia, to the south of the Shenandoah county Beakers.
-View more about Frederick.
+Using Y-DNA tests, we proved he is the Frederick Beeker/Beeher who died in 1811 in Bototourt county, Virginia, to the south of the Shenandoah county Beakers.
+Luckily, we discovered a War of 1812 Pension application for a Samuel Beher living in Indiana that stated he was born in Bototourt, Virginia, and sent a Y-DNA test to a living Beher in Indiana who matched the Pennsylvania ancestors.
+View more about Frederick’s descendants, the Behers of Indiana.

 Our research will be aided by finding additional male Beekers and Beakers to take a simple DNA test (send your saliva sample by mail) to help pin down which Beecher male is the ancestor of the Beekers.
 If you have interest kindly use the contact link above to send a message.
 This is not the Ancestry DNA test, which doesn’t trace the father’s father’s father’s line, but rather a special Y-DNA test given at FamilyTreeDNA.com in our Bucher/Beecher/Beeker project, so please send a message and we’ll send you the correct info.